What Is Castleman Disease?

 - Will I get side effects from my treatment?

 - How will my disease affect my body?

 - What can I do to avoid infections?

-If you have the unicentric type of Castleman disease, you may need surgery to remove your swollen lymph node.
-When the node is in an easy-to-reach place, like your armpit, the procedure isn't complicated.
-You can often go home the same day it's done.
+If you have the unicentric type, you may need surgery to remove your swollen lymph node.
+When the node is in an easy-to-reach place, like your armpit, the procedure is simple.
+You can often go home the same day.

-If the lymph node is deep in your belly or chest, your surgeon will need to work harder to get it out.
-You may need to stay in the hospital for a few days while you recover.
+If the lymph node is deep in your belly or chest, it will be harder to get out.
+You may need to stay in the hospital for a few days after surgery.

 Either way, once you take out the lymph node, you're usually cured.
 Your chances of getting Castleman disease again are very low.

 Instead of surgery, you might have radiation therapy to destroy the lymph node.
 For this treatment, you lie on table while a technician uses a machine that aims high-energy beams at parts of your body.
 It doesn't hurt.
 You may need to have these sessions 5 days a week for several weeks.

 If you have MCD, you'll need treatment that works throughout your body, because the disease has spread to many lymph nodes.

 The kind of therapy you get depends partly on how far along your disease is and whether you have HIV or HHV-8.